 Reduce Emissions With Distance Learning

-Tomorrow is Earth Day 2020 and here on the SAP Litmos blog, we’ll be dedicating several posts this month to the various ways that eLearning is a better choice for the environment than traditional, in-person training.
-I’m happy to be part of this collaboration with the internal team at SAP Litmos as we celebrate the 50th anniversary of Earth Day.
+Tomorrow is Earth Day 2020 and here on the Litmos blog, we’ll be dedicating several posts this month to the various ways that eLearning is a better choice for the environment than traditional, in-person training.
+I’m happy to be part of this collaboration with the internal team at Litmos as we celebrate the 50th anniversary of Earth Day.